Can you believe it, yet another post on Asymetric Keys?

 • Recap

-• Bob’s public key can be sent as-it-is to anyone agreeing to send encrypted texts to Bob
+• Bob’s public key can be sent as-it-is to anyone needing to send encrypted texts to Bob

 • Nobody can decrypt those gibberish text emails into messages but Bob using his private key